OmegaWeaponDev/OmegaWarps/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Got an amazing idea for the plugin?
+Submit it here and it might be implemented!
 title: ''
 labels: ''
 assignees: ''